Azure/azure-functions-sql-extension/README.md

 - Navigate back to your HttpTrigger file.
 We can ignore the 'Run' warning for now.
 - Open the local.settings.json file, and in the brackets for "Values," add the SqlConnectionString
 - Hit 'F5' to run your code.
-Both an HttpTrigger and SQLTrigger will run.
+Both an HttpTrigger and SQLBinding will run.
 Click the link that appears in your terminal, and you should see your database output in the browser window
 Congratulations!
 You have successfully created your first SQL input binding!

 ### Output Binding Tutorial ###